LS and LT Conversion Specialists

 • All of our kits include the transmission crossmember and are designed to maintain the correct drive-line angle.

-• Our Sure-Fit crossmembers support all early and late model transmissions including the new 6L80E six speed automatics.
+• Our Sure-Fit crossmembers support all early and late model transmissions including the new 8L90E eight speed automatics.

 • We manufacture our kits from high grade American made steel.
 They are laser cut, precision bent, and powder coated.
 Making them substantially stronger than adapter plates and slider mounts.

 • Our Headers feature 3/8” laser cut flanges with the tubes welded inside and out and then machined.
-They are ceramic coated and then polished for a long lasting finish.
+They are either stainless steel or ceramic coated.

-• We offer the most header options including stepped primaries, giving you the ability to match the headers to your horsepower level.
+• We offer several primary sizes, giving you the ability to match the headers to your horsepower level.
 This insures your combination not only makes the best horsepower but also good midrange and low-end torque.

 • Our mounts come with polyurethane bushings that have a lifetime replacement warranty.